sheland/Core-String-Manipulation-Patterns/README.md

  - Yes, within a contiguous block → Sliding Window

 2. Does it involve counting or frequency?
-Yes → Hash Map for character counting
+ - Yes → Hash Map for character counting

 3. Does it involve nested or hierarchical structure?
-Yes → Stack
+ - Yes → Stack

 4. Does it involve building new strings from patterns?
-Yes → String Building with iteration
+ - Yes → String Building with iteration

+## Testing your Practice Recognizing Patterns
+See if you can identify the pattern before reading the solution:

+Problem 1: "Given a string, find the length of the longest substring without repeating characters."

+Your thought process: "I need to find a contiguous block that meets a condition... this sounds like a Sliding Window problem."

+Problem 2: "Given two strings s and t, return true if t is an anagram of s."

+Your thought process: "Anagrams have the same characters in different orders...
+I should count character frequencies with a hash map."

+Problem 3: "Given a string containing just parentheses, determine if the input string is valid."

+Your thought process: "Parentheses need to be properly nested and closed... this is a classic Stack problem."